suites-dev/docs.suites.dev/docs/developer-guide/unit-tests/solitary.md

 });
 ```

 In this setup, the `.mock().impl()` method allows defining the behavior of the `getRandom` method using a stub function.
-The `stubFn` is equivalent to the stub function from the installed mocking library (e.g., `jest.fn()`), but it is provided within the callback for convenience and abstraction.
+The `stubFn` is equivalent to the stub function from the installed mocking library (e.g., `jest.fn()`), but it is

-## Advantages of Solitary Unit Testing

-- **Precision and Focus**: By isolating the unit from external influences, tests can accurately target and verify specific functionalities, enhancing clarity and test effectiveness.
-- **Design Insights**: Solitary tests can reveal design decisions, highlighting areas for improvement or refactoring.
-- **Documentation**: Serve as a precise documentation for classes, detailing expected inputs, outputs, and interactions.
-- **Simplified Test Maintenance**: Test fixtures and setups are minimal and specific to each test, avoiding the complexity and overhead associated with broader test environments.
+provided within the callback for convenience and abstraction.

+> :bulb: Refer to the [Suites API](/docs/developer-guide/unit-tests/suites-api) section for details on the mocking API.

 ## Next Steps